- About Us

 Our on-site, digital X-ray equipment provides superior quality radiographs to aid in the quick diagnosis of many disorders.
 Board certified radiologists are consulted as needed.

 Pellets from a shotgun blast.
-While frightening, they caused no permanent damage.
+While frightening and potentially dangerous, in this case they caused no permanent damage.

 Bluetooth technology enables us to perform an ECG in the Exam Room quickly and easily without having to connect the usual lead wires.
 The results are transmitted to a monitor and into the patients record.
 Consultations with cardiology specialists are also available.

 Disease prevention is one of the most important aspects of pet health care.
-Proper vaccination can spare your pets from such potentially deadly diseases as rabies, distemper and feline leukemia.
+Proper vaccination can spare your pets from such potentially deadly diseases as rabies, distemper, influenza, leptospirosis, canine respiratory disease and feline leukemia.
 Vaccine programs are based on and scheduled to each pets lifestyle and exposure risks.

 Dermatology, Skin Problems & Allergies